 The following are some of the most common coverages that are provided by most pet insurance policies.
 However, it is still necessary to read the fine print to know what your puppy insurance policies exactly cover.

-- Injury/Illness: Most insurance policies cover the vet fees that are incurred because of an injury or illness.
-This usually includes diagnosis and treatments but may have conditions that differ from one policy to another.
+Vet Bills: Most insurance policies cover the vet fees that are incurred due to an injury or illness.
+This usually includes the major fees such as consultation fees, diagnostics, procedures, surgery and medication.

 The following things are often not covered by puppy insurance policies.

-- Pre-Existing Conditions: Insurance policies do not cover any that your puppy might have before you get the insurance.
+Pre-Existing Conditions: Insurance policies do not cover any pre-existing conditions that your puppy might have occurred.
 This is why it is always advisable to get pet insurance as early as possible.
-A condition is considered pre-existing if you have records of visiting the vet before taking the insurance policy for your puppy.
+A condition is considered pre-existing if you have records of visiting the vet or symptoms were noticeable before the start of your insurance policy for your puppy.

-- Routine Treatment: Any routine or regular treatment that your puppy needs is also not covered by your insurance policy.
-However, this is not to be confused with the vet fee pointer that we mentioned earlier.
+Routine or Elective Treatment: Any routine or elective treatment that your puppy needs is also not covered by your insurance policy.
+Insurance is there to cover you for the unforeseen events, not the known ones.